pwyf/ati/2018/agencies/unicef.md

 UNICEF publishes to the IATI Registry on a monthly basis.

-While all indicators are published in the IATI format, for some, quality issues were noticed as the information provided for example lacked granularity.
+While all indicators are published in the IATI format, for some, quality issues were noticed as the information provided sometimes lacked granularity.

 UNICEF performs well for all the indicators within the organisational planning component, namely organisation strategy, annual report, allocation policy, audit, procurement policy and country strategies.